meltano/meltano/docs/src/docs/tutorial.md

 # let's add that as a dependency.
 See https://api.carbonintensity.org.uk/
 meltano add extractor tap-carbon-intensity

-# Since we have a postgres running, we can add a loader for a Postgres database
+# Now we add a loader for the sqlite database
 meltano add loader target-sqlite

 # Run elt (extract, load, transform) with an id of your choice and the extractor and